scottharwell/OciFnAuth/README.md

 # OciApiAuth

-This extention creates the `authorization` header for a direct HTTP REST request to Oracle's OCI implementation of the F(n) platform.
+This extention creates the `authorization` header for request to Oracle's OCI REST APIs.
 The extension will leverage the required headers based on the type of request (GET, POST, etc.).
-See the OCI F(n) documentation for reference regarding the required headers.
+See the OCI REST authorization documentation for reference regarding the required headers.

 POST and PUT requests also require a `x-content-sha256` header calculated based on the body of the request.
 The default `SHA256` dynamic value should be used to calculate this header; ensure that base64 encoding is used.